kitswas/VirtualGamePad/content/Troubleshooting.md

 ---
+title: Troubleshooting
 description: |
   The troubleshooting guide for Virtual GamePad.
+toc: true
 ---

-# Troubleshooting

-If your problem is not covered here, [file an issue](FAQ.md#bug-reports-and-feature-requests).
+If your problem is not covered here, [file an issue](/FAQ/#bug-reports-and-feature-requests).

-- this list will be replaced by the table of contents {:toc}

 ## Help!
 I cannot connect to the server